noodldocs/noodldocs.github.io/extending/create-lib.md

 ![](pick-project-folder.png ':class=img-size-l')

-Find the **tests** directory of your newly created library and the hit Open.
+Find the **tests** directory of your newly created library and then hit Open.
 Noodl will now open the test project that contains your custom module code.

 As mentioned before there are two projects created as part of the template, the **tests** folder and the **project** folder.
 You can import the latter in the same way and edit it in Noodl, both projects will contain the code of the module.
 The **project** folder will be packaged up with your module, so any components or content you add to that project, e.g. fonts or images, will be part of your module.